Legally valid in the EU

 Advanced Electronic Signature (AES)

-Uniquely linked to the signer, capable of identifying the signer, created using data solely under the signer's control.
+Uniquely linked to the signer and capable of identifying them.
+Created with data under the signer's sole control, certified by a qualified trust service provider (QTSP).

 Recognised by national law